 Elizabeth Davis Pittman: A Legal Pioneer in Nebraska

 What does it take to be a pioneer?
 Elizabeth Pittman was a woman of firsts.
-Under a misty haze of segregation, prejudice, and sexism, Elizabeth was determined to make her biggest dreams come true.
-She was the first black female to graduate from Creighton Law School (1948), be elected to the Omaha school board (1950), and be appointed to the Douglas County attorney office (1964).
-In 1971, Governor Jim Exon appointed Pittman to be a Douglas County Municipal Judge, giving her the honor to serve as both the first black judge and the first female judge in the state of Nebraska.
-Throughout her career, Pittman advocated for women and black people in the legal field and she never let racism or sexism stop her.
+Under a misty haze of segregation, prejudice, and sexism, Pittman was determined to make her biggest dreams come true.
+She was the first Black female to graduate from Creighton Law School (1948), be elected to the Omaha school board (1950), and be appointed to the Douglas County attorney's office (1964).
+In 1971, Governor Jim Exon appointed Pittman to be a Douglas County Municipal Judge, giving her the honor to serve as both the first Black judge and the first female judge in the state of Nebraska.
+Throughout her career, Pittman advocated for women and Black people in the legal field and she never let racism or sexism stop her.
 Pittman’s perseverance and diligence made her a pioneer.

 The life and career of Elizabeth Pittman was a great inspiration to minorities and will be forever memorialized in the building dedicated in her honor on the Creighton University campus in 1998.
-The same year Creighton University established the Elizabeth Pittman Award, which is given annually to black graduates of the Creighton Law School “who possess the same qualities of excellence, perseverance, and dedication that made Judge Pittman such a truly outstanding role model for all law students and lawyers.”
+The same year, Creighton University established the Elizabeth Pittman Award, which is given annually to Black graduates of Creighton Law School “who possess the same qualities of excellence, perseverance, and dedication that made Judge Pittman such a truly outstanding role model for all law students and lawyers.”